Puppies

 Bottom line: If the paws look big, your pup might grow into them.
 But don’t bet your crate size on it just yet.

-How to Predict Your Dog’s Adult Height
+How To Predict Your Dog’s Adult Height

 Want a better idea of how tall your puppy will be as an adult?
 There’s a simple formula that gets you close.